Lytkini/kaspersky-test-task/Lytkin_tets_task_ru_en.md

 ## Using the `CopyFile` function with the `Add-Type` cmdlet

-The `Add-Type` cmdlet allows to use .NET Framework classes within a PowerShell session.
+The `Add-Type` cmdlet allows you to use .NET Framework classes within a PowerShell session.

-To call Windows API functions the cmdlet uses the P/Invoke mechanism.
-The mechanism works with methods that have the same C# signatures as the Windows API functions defined in C++.
-More information on C# signatures of common Windows API functions you can find at the [pinvoke.net wiki](http://www.pinvoke.net/).
+The cmdlet uses the P/Invoke mechanism to call Windows API functions.
+The mechanism works with methods with the same C# signatures as the Windows API functions defined in C++.
+More information on C# signatures of Windows API functions you can find at the [pinvoke.net wiki](http://www.pinvoke.net/).

 *To call the `CopyFile` function with the `Add-Type` cmdlet:*